junxit/us-congress-bills-115/metadata.md

 - 2017-11-15 — Introduced in House
 - 2017-11-15 — Introduced in House
 - 2017-11-15 — Referred to the House Committee on Oversight and Government Reform.
+- 2018-02-06 — Committee Consideration and Mark-up Session Held.
+- 2018-02-06 — Ordered to be Reported by Unanimous Consent.
+- 2018-03-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-03-05 — Considered as unfinished business. (consideration: CR H1354)
+- 2018-03-05 — Considered under suspension of the rules. (consideration: CR H1348-1349)
+- 2018-03-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4406.
+- 2018-03-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-03-05 — Mr. Palmer moved to suspend the rules and pass the bill, as amended.
+- 2018-03-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 93). (text: CR H1348)
+- 2018-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 93).(text: CR H1348)
+- 2018-03-05 — The title of the measure was amended.
+Agreed to without objection.